Key Takeaways

 This way they don't reach their destination, and you're back in front.
 They have no choice but to follow you.

 For puppies, a walk is a completely new experience.
-Of course they're not going to walk perfectly beside you right away.
+They're not going to walk perfectly beside you right away.
 But you can get your young dog used to it pretty easily.

 Reward them every time they walk calmly by your side.
 They'll start doing it more and more, hoping for another treat.
 Plus, their focus shifts to you because you're the one with the treat bag.